uiuc-hpc/hpx/docs/joss_paper/paper.md

 _Futures_ intrinsically enables overlap of computation and communication and constraint-based synchronization.
 HPX is able to maintain a balanced load among all the available resources resulting in significantly reducing processor starvation and effective latencies while controlling overheads.
-HPX is fully conforming to the C++ ISO Standards and implements the standardized concurrency mechanisms and parallelism facilities.
+HPX fully conforms to the C++ ISO Standards and implements the standardized concurrency mechanisms and parallelism facilities.
 Further, HPX extends those facilities to distributed use cases, thus enabling syntactic and semantic equivalence of local and remote operations on the API level.
 HPX uses the concept of C++ _Futures_ to